mucahitnezir/express-starter/README.md

 | /auth/me | `GET` | Empty | Fetch current user. |
 | /auth/me | `PUT` | {'firstName': 'John', 'lastName': 'Doe', 'email': 'john.doe@example.com'} | Update current user. |
 | /auth/me | `DELETE` | Empty | Delete current user. |

+## Contribution
+Anyone interested in the project can contribute to this repository.
+To do this, first fork the repository.
+Then make the changes in your repository.
+Finally, send a pull request to this repository.

+## License
+**Express Starter** is licensed under the **MIT license**